 BD celebrations vary from country to country.
 For instance:

 1. In the UK it is a bank holiday.
-If it falls on a Saturday or a Sunday, it is celebrated on the following Monday or Tuesday, respectively.
+If it falls on a Saturday or a Sunday, it is celebrated on the following Monday.

 2. In Ireland it is celebrated on December 26, regardless of which day of the week it falls on, as St. Stephens Day.